diovani-dupont/forage-lyft-backend/README.md

-This repository contains the refactored code of a Back-EndBack-End Engineering project for the development of a component that is used by the new logistics system for Lyft's rental fleet.
+This repository contains the refactored code of a Back-End Engineering project for the development of a component that is used by the new logistics system for Lyft's rental fleet.

 Concepts covered in this program: